ria18405/ProtienAlignment/README.md

 		We try to find running options and arguments and save them in ​ opts, args​ .
 If the command returns an error, we output the correct format of the command and exit.
 Else, the option is read, if option is ​ -i​ , that is input file follows, we assign the arg to input file.
-		We open the input file, for each line in file, if the line starts with ‘​> ’ ​ symbol and is not a blank line, we add that line to the list ​ seq[]. seq[0] a ​ nd s ​ eq[1]​ gives the original sequences to be aligned.
+		We open the input file, for each line in file, if the line starts with ‘​> ’ ​ symbol and is not a blank line, we add that line to the list ​ seq[]. seq[0] and s ​ eq[1]​ gives the original sequences to be aligned.
 Actually, we are converting a sequence stored in the FASTA file to string data type.

 	- Step1: Creating the dotplot-